williamsdrake/williamsdrake.github.io/research/index.md

 # <i class="fas fa-flask"></i>Research Areas

 {% include section.html %}
-## <i class="fas fa-laptop-medical"></i> Understanding barrier tissue immunity
+## <i class="fas fa-laptop-medical"></i> Oral barrier composition in health and disease
 {% capture text %}
+We employ a systems biology approach to better understand homeostasis at the oral barrier, and importantly, how homeostasis is disrupted in inflammatory disease (periodontitis)
-Using single-cell RNA sequencing, I have:
+Using a combination of single-cell RNA sequencing, histology and flow cytometry, we have identified:
-- created a transcriptional atlas of two distinct oral mucosal sites in health and in the common inflammatory disease periodontitis
-- discovered inflammatory signatures that define stromal populations in health
+- stromal cells are defined by inflammatory signatures in health which are exacerbated in disease
-- identified novel stromal-immune interactions that potentially drive oral mucosal inflammation in disease
+- novel stromal-immune interactions that potentially drive oral mucosal inflammation in disease
+We are currently working to improve our understanding of these potential interactions at the protein and RNA level.
 {% endcapture %}

 {%